browserstack/browserstack-gradle-plugin/README.md

  3. Upload the apk on BrowserStack AppLive platform.

 > Note: You can also set the values of username and accessKey in environment variables with names BROWSERSTACK_USERNAME and BROWSERSTACK_ACCESS_KEY, respectively.
-If you do this, then there is no need to set this parameters in browserStackConfig block.
+If you do this, then there is no need to set these parameters in browserStackConfig block.

 > Note: You can also see all possible tasks by running "gradle tasks -all"